ML4BM-Lab/GraphEmb/Models/DTINet/README.md

 ## Evaluation with new splits

-The procedure is similar as before.
+The procedure is similar to the previous one.

 Still, splits can be generated individually with the script generate generate_splits_dtinet.py